drnice/owluserdocs/dq-visuals/profile.md

 ### Profile Delta

-Automatically overlay the current view of your data with it's baseline to extract sudden changes.
+Automatically overlay the current view of your data with its baseline to extract sudden changes.

 ![](../.gitbook/assets/owl-profile-delta.png)